apereo/cas/docs/cas-server-documentation/installation/Monitoring-Statistics.md

 ### Multifactor Trusted Devices

 A `GET` operation produces a list of all trusted devices.
+A `DELETE` operation with a a decision id will attempt to remove the consent decision (i.e. `attribute-consent/{/{id}`).
+Specifying the `principal`  in the same manner will revoke all consent decisions for the user.

+### Attribute Release Consent

+A `GET` operation produces a list of all consent decisions.
 A `DELETE` operation with a a record key id will attempt to remove and revoke the registered device (i.e. `multifactor-trusted-devices/{key}`).

 ## Security